agraef/midizap/README.md

  CC1-  CC7-10
 ~~~

-**NOTE:** The special `[MIDI]` default section being used here will only be active if the program is run with the `-t` option.
+**NOTE:** The special `[MIDI]` default section being used here is only active if the program is run with the `-o` option.
 This allows MIDI output to be sent to any connected applications, no matter which window currently has the keyboard focus.
 This is probably the most common way to use this feature, but of course it is also possible to have application-specific MIDI translations, in the same way as with X11 key bindings.
 In fact, you can freely mix mouse actions, key presses and MIDI messages in all translations.

 Note that the `-10` suffix on the output messages in the above example indicates that output goes to MIDI channel 10 (the drum channel).
 E.g., `C3-10`, which is bound to `C5`, is the note C in the third MIDI octave, which on channel 10 will produce the sound of a bass drum, at least on GM (General MIDI) compatible synthesizers like Fluidsynth.
-The bindings for the modulation wheel at the end of the entry send control changes for controller 7 (`CC7-10`), which is the MIDI volume controller, so by turning the modulation wheel you can dial in the volume that you want.
+The bindings for the modulation wheel at the end of the entry send control changes for controller 7 on the same channel (`CC7-10`).
+This is the MIDI volume controller, so by turning the modulation wheel you can dial in the volume on the drum channel that you want.
 The program keeps track of the values of both input and output controllers on all MIDI channels internally, so all that happens automagically.

 Besides MIDI notes and control change (`CC`) messages, the `midizap` program also supports receiving and sending program change (`PC`) and pitch bend (`PB`) messages.
+This should cover most common use cases.
 Other messages (in particular, aftertouch and system messages) are not supported right now, but may be added in the future.
 Again, please refer to the example.midizaprc file and the beginning of readconfig.c for further details.